jennirinker/dask-tutorial/README.md

-#### Graphviz on Windows

-You may need to do install the dependencies like this:

-    conda install -c conda-forge graphviz
-    conda install -c conda-forge python-graphviz
+## Windows users

+You will need to configure graphviz manually in order to visualize task graphs:

+  1. Install graphviz using the MSI installer [here](https://graphviz.gitlab.io/_pages/Download/Download_windows.html)
+  2. Add the graphviz bin path (e.g., 'C:\Program Files (x86)\Graphviz2.38\bin') to the system path
+  3. Restart any running kernels